KudryashevLab/TomoBEAR/README.md

 Many thanks to the [structural biology scientific research group of Werner Kühlbrandt](https://www.biophys.mpg.de/2207989/werner_kuehlbrandt) at the [MPIBP (Max Planck Institute of Biophysics)](https://www.biophys.mpg.de) and the [MPIBP](https://www.biophys.mpg.de) in Hesse in Frankfurt for support.

-Many thanks to the [Kudryashev scientific research group](https://www.mdc-berlin.de/kudryashev) established in 2021 at the [MDC Berlin (Max-Delbrück-Center for Molecular Medicine)](https://www.mdc-berlin.de) in Berlin for testing and reporting of bugs.
+Many thanks to the [Kudryashev scientific research group](https://www.mdc-berlin.de/kudryashev) established in 2021 at the [MDCMM (Max-Delbrück-Center for Molecular Medicine)](https://www.mdc-berlin.de) in Berlin for testing and reporting of bugs.

 # Contacts
 [Misha Kudryashev (Principal Investigator)](mailto:misha.kudryashev@gmail.com?subject=[GitHub]%20TomoBEAR)